ericwoud/buildR64arch/README.md

 xz -dcv ~/Downloads/bpir64-sdmmc.img.xz | sudo dd of=/dev/sda
 ```

-## Changing kernel commandline options or devicetree patches
+## Changing kernel commandline options or devicetree overlays

-When changing the kernel commandline options in `/boot/bootcfg/cmdline` or changing/adding/removing patches in `/boot/dtb-patch`
+When changing the kernel commandline options in `/boot/bootcfg/cmdline` or changing/adding/removing devicetree overlays in `/boot/dtbos`
-you should run the folling command on the bpir64 to write the changes so that they will be activated on the next boot:
+you should run the folling command on the bpir64/3 to write the changes so that they will be activated on the next boot:
 ```
 bpir-writefip
 ```